Progress report for FNE19-931

 Oyster size is measured as height in mm.

-When the Delaware Bay warms up with water temperatures close to 50 degrees all the bags of oysters will be returned to my farm on the inter-tidal flats.
-Generally around the last half of March waters are warm enough that there is food for oysters as they open up and start filtering water.
-If we get a late freeze, then deployment back to the bay will be delayed.
+When the Delaware Bay warmed up with water temperatures close to 50 degrees all the bags of oysters were returned to my farm on the inter-tidal flats.
+Generally it is the last half of March when waters are warm enough that there is food for oysters as they open up and start filtering water but this year with milder temperatures and Covid lurking, we moved faster.
+On March 11, 2020 oysters were removed from the cooler and placed back on the intertidal flats next to the oysters which had spent the winter there on the flats.
+The same day we retrieved oysters from the subtidal location where they had been stored for the winter and returned them to the flats.

-One week after oysters are returned to their place on the flats we will sample again for oyster condition, size, P. websteri mud blisters, and mortality.
-We will take five oysters from each bag to measure so that we will have a total sample size of 75 oysters for each year class (2019 and (2018).
-The the number of dead oysters in every bag will be counted and recorded.
+We proposed that one week after oysters were returned to their place on the flats we would sample again for oyster condition, size, P. websteri mud blisters, and mortality.
+Our plan was take five oysters from each bag to measure so that we will have a total sample size of 75 oysters for each year class (2019 and (2018).
+The the number of dead oysters in every bag would be counted and recorded.

-Every month after from April 2020 to October 2020 we will count the number of dead oysters in every bag and record that mortality.
-In May we will again take a sample of five oysters from each bag to measure condition.
-Another five oysters from the older year class will be taken to test for two diseases: MSX and Dermo.
-We are sampling in May for MSX because that is generally the month when it would be most prevalent if oysters have the disease.
-Both Dermo and MSX are cumulative in oysters and would not be expected to have built up to high levels in younger oysters.
+Every month after from April 2020 to October 2020 we counted the number of dead oysters in every bag and recorded that mortality.
+On June 20 we completed our second sampling for Condition Index, growth and disease.
+Again we were delayed by Covid restrictions on travel for a month.
+We took a sample of five oysters from each bag to measure condition and growth.
+Another 20 oysters was taken to test for two diseases: MSX and Dermo.
+We had planned to sample in May for MSX because that is generally the month when it would be most prevalent if oysters have the disease but Dr. Bushek thought that the June sample was adequate.
+Both Dermo and MSX are cumulative in oysters and would not be expected to have built up to high levels in younger oysters as compared to the older oysters.

-In October 2020, we will do the final sampling.
-Condition, growth, P. websteri, and Dermo will all be measured along with the final mortality counts.
+In October 2020, we did the final sampling.
+Condition, growth, P. websteri, and Dermo were measured along with the final mortality counts.

-At that point the data will be analyzed to look for any differences among treatments.
+At this point the data is being analyzed to look for any differences among treatments.
 There are several questions which we are asking.
 Is the condition of oysters coming out of cold storage different from the underwater storage or the condition of oysters remaining in the inter-tidal flats?
 Does a difference in condition correlate to a difference in disease or survivability?
 Are mortalities higher in some treatments at different times of the year?
 Does removing oysters from water for several months reduce the prevalence or intensity of P. websteri mud blisters in shells?

-As I explained in above, my grant covers the effects of winter storage and is now in its beginning stages.
-I can say that several other oyster farmers who heard about this grant decided to try winter storage themselves to see if it helped prevent winter losses of their oyster crop.
-Ironically, this has been a mild winter so far in South Jersey with mostly moderate temperatures.
-There has been no Arctic vortex, nor a more sustained cold spell to freeze the bay, nor an extended warm spell to heat up the bay.
-We still have five to six weeks of winter left to see how the weather plays out.
+As I explained above, my grant covers the effects of winter storage I can say that several other oyster farmers who heard about this grant last winter decided to try winter storage themselves to see if it helped prevent winter losses of their oyster crop.
+Ironically, we had a mild winter in South Jersey with mostly moderate temperatures.
+There was no Arctic vortex, nor a more sustained cold spell to freeze the bay, nor an extended warm spell to heat up the bay and so there did not appear to be a big advantage to taking the extra measures to move their oysters into cold storage.
+This current winter, I am not sure how many farmers are moving oyster to into a cooler.